-Version 2.0 and later allows you to change the listing order, but they are listed in alphabetical order by default, upper-case before lower-case.
+You can change the listing order, but they are listed in alphabetical order by default, upper-case before lower-case.
 Press the "Edit" button and move them using the symbols on the right side of each table cell.

 Can I change the name of an exercise and keep my record?

 It depends.
 The main exercise page and the performance page use the same exercise names, so if you want to see the graph of your performance over time, you will need to keep that name on the main page.
 However, the workout history page keeps a record of your workouts, and even if you delete an exercise, it will still be included here.

 Can I add my weight amounts to the exercises before I go to the gym?

 Yes.
 Enter the weight in the weight field and select lbs. or kg., then put either a nominal value in the "Time Under Load" field (1, for example) or your previous time, if you know it.
 Returning to the main page will then store the weight value (and whatever time you entered).
 You should then delete the workout that will show on the workout page (especially if you entered a nominal value), so it doesn't skew your statistics on the performance graph.

 Can I mix weights in pounds and kilograms?

 Yes.
 If your gym uses a mixture of weights, you can set the units on a per exercise basis.
 One thing to be aware of is that mixing kg and lbs will change the default alphabetical listing of the exercises, but you can always move them to any order you choose.
 Version 4.0 and later allows for a single decimal point in setting the weight values.
 This is most often used with kilogram weight stacks.

 Can I abort my session once the timer has started without affecting my previous record?

 Yes.
 Either stop the timer before it beeps, or enter zero in the "Time Under Load" field (or clear the field) before returning to the main page, and your previous record will not be changed.